The Complete Masonry Chimney Guide

 When water mixes with the creosote it becomes acidic which, in turn, causes premature rusting of the damper and speeds up the deterioration of the brick and mortar in your chimney & fireplace.

 Keep in mind that water can enter the chimney through any cracks in the crown or in the chimney shelf itself.
+It can also enter because of faulty flashing where the chimney meets the roof.

 This water can not only cause the decaying of the exterior mortar but can also extensively damage interior walls and structural elements of your home.